 The Unique History of Gun Ownership in our Community

-The history of Gun ownership in the United States was dramatically different for African Americans.
+The history of gun ownership in the United States was dramatically different for African Americans.
 Since the beginning of the birth of the United States all citizens have had the option to exercise their free will in purchasing or not purchasing a gun for self defense and/or hunting.
-The exception to that rule were African Americans.
-Black Codes or laws were put into place in just about every State preventing African Americans to legally own any type of Firearm or weapon.
-These laws were used to oppress and control African American populations especially in the Southern States.
+The exception to that rule was African Americans.
+Black Codes or laws were put into place in just about every State preventing African Americans from legally owning any type of firearm or weapon.
+These laws were used to oppress and control African-American populations, especially in the Southern States.

-In 1790s, when the first U. S. official arrived in New Orleans in 1803 to take charge of this new American possession, the planters sought to have the existing free Black militia disarmed, and otherwise exclude “free Blacks from positions in which they were required to bear arms,
+When the first U. S. official arrived in New Orleans in 1803 to take charge of this new American possession, the planters sought to have the existing free Black militia disarmed, and otherwise exclude “free Blacks from positions in which they were required to bear arms.”

-Buffalo Soldiers In 1866, Congress approved legislation creating six all African-American Army regiments: two cavalry (the 9th and 10th) and four infantry (the 38th, 39th, 40th and 41st).
-These units represented the first African-American professional soldiers in a peace-time army
+Buffalo Soldiers – In 1866, Congress approved legislation creating six all African-American Army regiments: two cavalry (the 9th and 10th) and four infantries (the 38th, 39th, 40th and 41st).
+These units represented the first African-American professional soldiers in a peace-time army.

-When Blacks finally gained the ability for legal ownership of a firearm it was used in many cases to protect themselves from the local criminal and from those organized groups in society that wanted to attack, kill, intimidate, rape, and oppress them based on our skin color.
-Historically this reality was repeated in numerous cities in the United States especially in the Deep South where the local Sheriff / Police, and majority populations often attacked African American Men, Women, and children based on their skin color.
+When Blacks finally gained the ability for legal ownership of a firearm, it was used in many cases to protect themselves from the local criminal and from those organized groups in society that wanted to attack, kill, intimidate, rape, and oppress them based on their skin color.
+Historically, this reality was repeated in numerous cities in the United States, especially in the Deep South where the local Sheriff / Police, and majority populations often attacked African-American men, women, and children based on their skin color.

-In some of those cases a gun was the sole item that saved African American lives.
+In some of those cases, a gun was the sole item that saved African-American lives.
 Even the original civil rights leadership publicly believed that, as Frederick Douglass put it in 1867, “a man’s rights rest in three boxes: the ballot box, the jury box, and the cartridge box.”
 With the rise of Jim Crow segregation at the end of the 19th century, civil rights leaders continued to advocate meeting fire with fire.
-“A Winchester rifle should have a place of honor in every Black home,” the famed anti-lynching crusader Ida B. Wells-Barnett wrote in 1892, when on average more than one Black person was lynched every three days in the South, “and it should be used for that protection which the law refuses to give.”
-Thousands of African Americans continued to fight for equality and one of the best-known civil rights organizations practicing armed self-defense were the Deacons for Defense and Justice, which was formally incorporated in Louisiana in 1965 with the explicit purpose of providing armed protection for civil rights activists, and the Black Panther Self Defense Party.
+The famed anti-lynching crusader, Ida B. Wells-Barnett, wrote in 1892, “A Winchester rifle should have a place of honor in every Black home, and it should be used for that protection which the law refuses to give.”
+These statements were made at a time when, on average, more than one Black person was lynched every three days in the South.
+Thousands of African Americans continued to fight for equality, and one of the best known civil rights organizations practicing armed self defense was the Deacons for Defense and Justice.
+The organization was formally incorporated in Louisiana in 1965 with the explicit purpose of providing armed protection for civil rights activists and the Black Panther Party for Self- Defense.

 Deacons for Defense

-On July 10, 1964, a group of African American men in Jonesboro, Louisiana led by Earnest “Chilly Willy” Thomas and Frederick Douglas Kirkpatrick founded the group known as The Deacons for Defense and Justice to protect members of the Congress of Racial Equality (CORE) against violence.
-Most of the “Deacons” were veterans of World War II and the Korean War.
-The Jonesboro chapter organized its first affiliate chapter in nearby Bogalusa, Louisiana led by Charles Sims, A.Z.
-Young and Robert Hicks.
-The Deacons emerged as one of the first visible self-defense forces in the South and as such represented a new face of the civil rights movement.
+On July 10, 1964, a group of African-American men in Jonesboro, Louisiana, led by Earnest “Chilly Willy” Thomas and Frederick Douglas Kirkpatrick, founded the group known as The Deacons for Defense and Justice (“Deacons”) to protect members of the Congress of Racial Equality (CORE) against violence.
+Most of the Deacons were veterans of World War II and the Korean War.
+The Jonesboro chapter organized its first affiliate chapter in nearby Bogalusa, Louisiana, led by Charles Sims, A.Z.
+Young, and Robert Hicks.
+The Deacons emerged as one of the first visible self-defense forces in the South, and as such, represented a new face of the civil rights movement.
 Traditional civil rights organizations remained silent on them or repudiated their activities.
-They were effective however in providing protection for local African Americans who sought to register to vote and for white and Black civil rights workers in the area.
-The Deacons, for example, provided security for the 1966 March Against Fear from Memphis to Jackson, Mississippi.
-Moreover their presence in Southeastern Louisiana meant that certain groups would no longer be able to intimidate and terrorize local African Americans without challenge.
-Eventually they organized a third chapter in Louisiana.
-The Deacons tense confrontation with the Klan in Bogalusa was crucial in forcing the federal government to intervene on behalf of the local African American community.
+They were effective, however, in providing protection for local African Americans who sought to register to vote and for white and Black civil rights workers in the area.
+The Deacons, for example, provided security for the 1966 March Against Fear from Memphis, Tennessee to Jackson, Mississippi.
+Moreover, their presence in Southeastern Louisiana meant that certain groups would no longer be able to intimidate and terrorize local African Americans without challenge.
+Eventually, they organized a third chapter in Louisiana.
+The Deacons’ tense confrontation with the Klan in Bogalusa was crucial in forcing the federal government to intervene on behalf of the local African-American community.

 The Black Panther Party- Use of Firearms – 2nd Amendment Rights

-In 1966, the Black Panther Party (BPP) was founded.
-It was a Black political organization; originally known as the Black Panther Party for Self-Defense.
-The BPP originated in Oakland, California, by founders Huey Newton and Bobby Seale.
-The Black Panther Party was the manifestation of the vision of Huey P. Newton, the seventh son of a Louisiana family transplanted to Oakland, California.
+In 1966, the Black Panther Party was founded.
+It was a Black political organization, originally known as the Black Panther Party for Self-Defense.
+The Black Panther Party originated in Oakland, California, and was founded by Huey P. Newton and Bobby Seale.
+It was the manifestation of the vision of Huey P. Newton, the seventh son of a Louisiana family transplanted to Oakland, California.
 In October of 1966, Newton gathered a few of his longtime friends, including Bobby Seale and David Hilliard, and developed a skeletal outline for this organization.
-The Original six members of the Black Panthers included Elbert “Big Man” Howard, Sherman Forte, Reggie Forte, Little Bobby Hutton, Newton and Seale.
-They adopted the Black Panther symbol from an independent political party established the previous year by Blacresidents of Lowndes County, Alabama.
+The original six members of the Black Panthers included Elbert “Big Man” Howard, Sherman Forte, Reggie Forte, Little Bobby Hutton, Newton, and Seale.
+They adopted the Black Panther symbol from an independent political party established the previous year by Black residents of Lowndes County, Alabama.

-The major difference in the structure of the Black Panther Party was that they they believed in Self Defense thru the use of Firearms and exercising their 2nd Amendment Rights as Americans.
+The major difference in the structure of the Black Panther Party was that they believed in self defense through the use of firearms and exercising their 2nd Amendment rights as Americans.
 This was a dramatic view at that time.
-They established “armed” patrols in Black communities with Rifles and other firearms in full public view to monitor police activities and protect the residents from police brutality.
-It is the most recognized Black organization in the US history of Black struggle against slavery and oppression in the United States that was armed and promoted a revolutionary agenda during the Sixties.
+They established “armed” patrols in Black communities with rifles and other firearms in full public view to monitor police activities and to protect the residents from police brutality.
+It is the most recognized Black organization in U.S. history of Black struggle against slavery and oppression in the United States, particularly, in view of the fact that its members were armed and promoted a revolutionary agenda during the Sixties.

 Presently 19% of African Americans nationwide own firearms.
-In 2015 this percentage is growing with Doctors, Lawyers, Dentists, Business Men and Women, Plumbers, Single Moms, Republicans, Democrats, and many more all becoming active firearm owners in today’s society.
+Since at least 2015, this percentage has grown, with doctors, lawyers, dentists, business men and women, plumbers, single moms, republicans, democrats, and many more all becoming active firearm owners in today’s society.
 The perception and reality of African Americans owning guns is changing.
-In 2012 the Pew Research Center conducted a national survey and found that only 29% of African American households viewed Guns as positive.
-In 2015 that same survey showed a dramatic jump to 59% where now a majority of African American families now see Guns as not only a positive but in many cases needed.
-In today’s society every member of our community if they want can legally purchase a “Gun”.
-African Americans in record numbers are now joining gun clubs, going to the gun range, active in outdoor hunting, and even participating in Competitive Shooting events.
-Single Black women are now one of the fastest growing demographic groups in the African American community for purchasing guns for home protection.
+In 2012, the Pew Research Center conducted a national survey and found that only 29% of African-American households viewed guns as positive.
+In 2015, that same survey showed a dramatic jump to 59% where now a majority of African-American families see guns as not only a positive thing but, in many cases, a necessity.
+In today’s society, every member of our community, if they want, can legally purchase a gun.
+African Americans in record numbers are now joining gun clubs, going to the gun range, participating in outdoor hunting, and even participating in competitive shooting events.
+Single Black women are now one of the fastest growing demographic groups in the African-American community who are purchasing guns for protection.
 The future is bright for active firearm ownership within our community now and for years to come.